fenok/articles/body-stretching/body-stretching.en.md

 ## The state-of-the-art way

 Sure!
 Applying `min-height: 100vh` to the `body` element should do the trick. `100vh` means that the initial `body` height will take 100% of the viewport height, whereas the use of `min-height` instead of `height` will let the `body` element grow even more if necessary.
-This is exactly what we need!
+Isn't it exactly what we need?

 Well...
 Almost.
-It turns out that, in a typical mobile browser, such a page will always be scrollable, and its bottom will disappear beneath the bottom UI panel of the browser.
-Even if the page content fits the viewport perfectly!
+If we open such a page in a typical mobile browser (such as [iOS Safari](https://bugs.webkit.org/show_bug.cgi?id=141832#c5) or [Android Chrome](https://developers.google.com/web/updates/2016/12/url-bar-resizing)), it will be scrollable regardless of the size of its content.
+Even if the page has no content at all, its bottom will still disappear beneath the bottom UI panel of the browser!

 The reason for this is fairly simple.
-UI elements in mobile browsers tend to shrink after the scroll, leaving more space for the actual content. `100vh` usually corresponds to the _maximum_ possible viewport height, and, since the initial viewport height is usually smaller, the `body` element with a `min-height` of `100vh` may initially exceed the viewport height regardless of its content.
+UI elements in these browsers shrink after the scroll, providing additional space for the actual content.
+A height of `100vh` corresponds to the _maximum_ possible viewport height.
+Since the initial viewport height is smaller, the `body` element with a `min-height` of `100vh` initially exceeds the viewport height regardless of its content.

-This is true at least for [iOS Safari](https://bugs.webkit.org/show_bug.cgi?id=141832#c5) and [Android Chrome](https://developers.google.com/web/updates/2016/12/url-bar-resizing).

 ![Mobile browser scroll demo](./resources/100vh-scroll.png)